apitanga/ansible-pcp/README.md

 Dependencies
 ------------

 I'm not aware of any.
-Only works for RHEL 7.2 for now.
+Only works for RHEL 7.2 for now though.

 Example Playbook